smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 - Storing captured data in an LSAM Dynamic Variable
 - Using the LSAM's SAMJOBMSG command to communicate with OpCon, using the value in the Dynamic Variable

 The reason for sending Job Detail Messages to OpCon is that it is very easy for an OpCon operator to find the Job Detail Messages.
 This is done, for example, by using a right mouse click on the job, such as it may appear in a list of jobs for an OpCon schedule.
 The right mouse context menu that appears in OpCon User Interface offers access to Job Information.
-When that is selected, a window opens with tabs that can be navigated as follows: Configuration tab -\> Operations Related
-Information -\> (+) Job Detail Messages.
+When that is selected, a window opens with tabs that can be navigated as follows: Configuration tab -\> Operations Related Information -\> (+) Job Detail Messages.
 Job Detail Messages that can be sent by the IBM i LSAM will appear here.
 It would probably be very helpful to an operator to get an immediate list of any/all CPF message IDs that are associated with the severity 40 error codes found by the SCANSPLF job.
 The operator would be automatically signaled that the SCANSPLF job has failed, and then the CPF message IDs - or any other information captured and sent by the LSAM - would be just a mouse click away.

 To deliver Job Detail Messages to OpCon, there is an LSAM command called SMAJOBMSG.
 This command is only valid for use within a job that was started by OpCon, such as the job executing the SCANSPLF command.
 The SMAJOBMSG command can be used to send the CPF message IDs to the OpCon Job Detail Messages.
 A Captured Data Response Rule that executes when a severity 40 error code is found can name the SMAJOBMSG command in its response command line.
 The Captured Data Response Rule command line supports LSAM Dynamic Variables, so if the CPF message ID was stored as a Dynamic Variable, it could be inserted into the SMAJOBMSG text parameter.
 Fortunately, the Captured Data Response Rule also has the option of naming a Dynamic Variable in which to store the captured data, and the module that executes the Captured Data Response Rule always performs the storage of captured data to variables before it attempts to execute the response command.
 Following is more detail about how to set up this link between the LSAM and OpCon.

 The link between the scanning process and OpCon is defined in the Captured Data Response Rule master record.
 Here is a list of the fields in that file showing the settings required to complete the example task.
 The field values listed here are based on the example SPLF Scan Rule described above.

-- **Capture identifier**: ERR2
+- **Application Key / ID**: 000000013  ERR2

 - **Capture sequence**: 10 (if there are additional scan rules, use the correct sequence number for each in separate Response Rules)

-- **Response sequence*8: 10 (multiple Response Rules can be assigned to the same capture identifier and sequence; this number governs the order in which response rules are executed)
+- **Response sequence**: 10 (multiple Response Rules can be assigned to the same APPKEY and Capture Sequence; this Response Sequence number governs the order in which response rules are executed)

-- **Compare rule**: EQ (this example does not qualify the response rule, so it is set up as "equal \*ANY compare data")
+- **Compare rule**: EQ (this example does not qualify the response rule, so it is set up as "equal to \*ANY compare data")

 - **Continuation**: (blank) (not used in this example)